jsilvela/lostamong/content/post/management.md

 > Antonio, on item 5.2, please decrease the “remaining time” column to one week.

 which he did with his usual vigor.
-Mike had to supress his laughter.
+Mike had to work hard to supress his laughter.

 The end of our contracts came, and the business people wanted to keep us.
 For months I had been reminding them that I would be leaving, and that they needed to find a replacement, but the CEO would always tell me that they would make me a great offer, and I would see it and take it and stay.
 The great offer did come, and I rejected it.
 I had already decided to leave the company, the sector, the city.
 Their shock when both Mike and I turned them down still makes me chuckle.